 The following selected consolidated statements of comprehensive loss data and selected consolidated statements of cash flows data for the years ended December 31, 2018 and 2019 and selected consolidated balance sheets data as of December 31, 2018 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The following selected consolidated statements of comprehensive loss data and selected consolidated cash flows data for the nine months ended September 30, 2019 and 2020 and selected consolidated balance sheets data (excluding pro forma as adjusted data) as of September 30, 2020 have been derived from our unaudited condensed consolidated financial statements included else-where in this prospectus.
-Apart from the adoption of ASU No. 2016-13, "Financial Instruments-Credit losses (Topic 326): Measurement of Credit Losses on Financial Instruments," or ASC Topic 326, using a modified retrospective approach, the unaudited condensed consolidated financial statements have been prepared on the same basis as our audited consolidated financial statements and include all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair statement of our financial position and results of operations for the periods presented.
+The following selected consolidated statements of comprehensive loss data and selected consolidated cash flows data for the nine months ended September 30, 2019 and 2020 and selected consolidated balance sheets data (excluding as adjusted data) as of September 30, 2020 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+Apart from the adoption of ASU No. 2016-13, "Financial Instruments-Credit losses (Topic 326): Measurement of Credit Losses on Financial Instruments," or ASC Topic 326, using a modified retrospective approach, the unaudited condensed consolidated financial statements and include all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair statement of our financial position and results of operations for the periods presented.